Source of Internal Crosstalk in Silicon Photomultipliers: Internal crosstalk performance of FBK and HPK SiPMs

 \section{Internal crosstalk performance of FBK and HPK SiPMs}

-We initially compare the iCT performance of the two devices.
-Figures ~\ref{fig:hpk_height} and ~\ref{fig:fbk_height} show 2D histograms of charge against pulse height, and ~\ref{fig:fbk_time} and ~\ref{fig:hpk_time} show distributions of the secondary pulse's charge against the time elapsed since the previous pulse.
+We initially compare the iCT performance of the two devices. ~\autoref{fig:hpk_height} and ~\autoref{fig:fbk_height} show 2D histograms of charge against pulse height, and ~\autoref{fig:fbk_time} and ~\autoref{fig:hpk_time} show distributions of the secondary pulse's charge against the time elapsed since the previous pulse.
+These figures are commonly used for illustrating SiPM performance parameters \cite{7102791, gallina_characterization_2019_HPK}.
 Comparing the first two figures it can be observed that the FBK SiPM has a significantly higher number of iCT avalanches than the HPK SiPM, due to the amount of 4 PE and even 5 PE events given the same measurement conditions.
-However, Fig.~\ref{fig:hpk_height} reveals a greater number of afterpulsing and DeCT events in the HPK device, as marked by the red arrows and circle.
-DeCT events are indicated by the area where the charge is equal to 1 PE with a measurable delay between pulses, with Fig.~\ref{fig:hpk_time} showing that DeCT greatly exceeds DiCT in the HPK device.
-A comparison between Fig.~\ref{fig:fbk_time} and Fig.~\ref{fig:hpk_time} reveals that the FBK SiPM’s CT composition includes almost no DeCT events.
+However, ~\autoref{fig:hpk_height} reveals a greater number of afterpulsing and DeCT events in the HPK device, as marked by the arrows and circle.
+DeCT events are indicated by the area where the charge is equal to 1 PE with a measurable delay between pulses, with ~\autoref{fig:hpk_time} showing that DeCT greatly exceeds DiCT in the HPK device.
+A comparison between ~\autoref{fig:fbk_time} and ~\autoref{fig:hpk_time} reveals that the FBK SiPM’s CT composition includes almost no DeCT events.
 These data indicate that the crosstalk characteristics of the two devices differ significantly, providing a useful testbed for a study of the underlying mechanisms.

-Relative iCT populations can dependon device structure, which influence the optical paths of secondary photons passing in the devices.
-Fig.~\ref{fig:SiPM_cartoon} shows diagrams of the two SiPM structures with possible optical transmission paths.
-The first of these is direct transmission through the optical trench between pixels.
-The trench material of the FBK VUV-HD3 SiPM is a combination of SiO$_2$ and poly-Si \cite{gola_nuv-sensitive_2019}.
-Although the exact proportion of photons transmitted will depend on the details of the trench structure, poly-Si is not completely absorbing and it is expected that a significant number of photons pass through the trench.
-Given that the majority of the active volume of these devices is n-doped rather than p-doped, it is likely that iCT avalanches produced by this mechanism will be largely hole-initiated, although some electron-initiated avalanches will also occur.
-This hypothesis is supported by analysis of crosstalk sources in section \ref{sec:source_analysis}.

-The second optical path to be considered is transmission through the $SiO_{2}$ passivation layer.
-The FBK device has an SiO$_{2}$ layer which is $>1\mu m$ thick \cite{croix2025mappingphotondetectionefficiency}, meaning that it is likely that a non-negligible number of emitted photons will be trapped in this layer by internal reflection and be re-emitted to the p-type implant of a neighboring cell. iCT avalanches produced through this mechanism will be electron-dominated, but a proportion of photons will also pass through the implant and be absorbed in the n-type part of the device, resulting in hole-trigerred avalanches.